Background

 • Walking

-From the Guam Museum in Hagåtña, head west on Route 1 (Marine Corps Dr).
-Continue walking for about 10 minutes until you reach the Boat Basin on your left.
-The Latte of Freedom is just past the Boat Basin on your right.
-There is no fee for walking.
+From the Guam Museum in Hagåtña, walk west on Route 1 (Marine Corps Dr).
+Continue for about 10 minutes until you reach the Boat Basin on your left.
+The Latte of Freedom is a short distance ahead on your right.

 • Public Transport

-From any point in Hagåtña, take a local bus heading towards Asan.
-Disembark at the nearest stop to the Boat Basin.
-From there, walk west along Route 1, and you will find the Latte of Freedom just past the Boat Basin on your right.
-Bus fare is approximately $3 per ride.
+From any point in Hagåtña, take a local bus heading towards Asan or the west side of Hagåtña.
+Disembark at the bus stop nearest to the Boat Basin.
+Walk west along Route 1, and you will find the Latte of Freedom just past the Boat Basin on your right.
+Bus fare is approximately $3.00.

 • Taxi

-Taxis are readily available at hotels and major shopping centers.
-A taxi from the Guam Airport to the Latte of Freedom is approximately $40-$50.
-The standard flag rate is $2.40, $4.00 for the first mile, and $0.80 every ¼ mile thereafter.
+Taxis are available at major hotels and shopping centers.
+A taxi ride from the Guam Airport to the Latte of Freedom is approximately $40-$50 and takes about 8 minutes.
+From downtown Hagåtña, a taxi ride would be significantly less.

 Discover more about Latte of Freedom